Transparency data

 Prior to public release, access to official statistics is strictly restricted to those directly involved in the production or quality assurance of the statistics; 24-hour pre-release is also made available to eligible recipients (further information is available in our pre-release policy for official statistics).

-We transparently publish our policies and procedures for official statistics on our website, making clear our commitments on engaging with users and focusing on quality, for example.
+We transparently publish our policies and procedures for official statistics on our website, making clear our data sources and commitments to handling data securely.

-As described in our statement on confidentiality and data security, we take various appropriate measures to protect data security and the confidentiality of data subjects.
+In particular, as described in our confidentiality and data management policy, we take various appropriate measures to protect data security and the confidentiality of data subjects.
 Our rounding policy supports the same.

 Quality